rushatgabhane/blame-gpt/README.md

 BlameGPT finds the PR causing a deploy blocker so you can go back to shipping.

 ## Vision
 Be obsessed with developer experience.
-Beat cursor, greptile etc by building AI tools that integrate into existing processes of engineers working in a company.
+Beat cursor etc by building AI tools that integrate into existing processes of engineers working in a company.
 Make the repository public once the roadmap is shipped.
-Use SaaS model.
+Use SaaS model or provide private fork to companies for self hosting at a flat fee.

 ## How it started?
 See this [document](https://docs.google.com/document/d/10Dh3L7Eir5FpBl4IhhwVS-__Ff9Z-xIFyyEpIt9GkBQ).